alvarogonzalezferrer/computer_technician_guide/README.md

  A *computer technician guide* to repair your friends and family computer.
 You are "the" tech guy in the family, don't you?

+ One of the hallmarks of our age is the decline of the do-it-yourselfer in favor of the hire-an-expert-to-do-it-insteader.
+Toilet not flushing?
+Hire a plumber.
+Porch falling down?
+Hire a carpenter.
+Lights on the blink?
+Hire an electrician.

+ You could argue, as many people have done, that a return to a DIY ethos would be good for society and good for the soul.
+I like to DIY.
+Also, I'm a Computer Science graduate, so I get often called as "the" tech guy in family and circle of friends.

 # NOTE

 This guide is in early alpha stage, nothing is ready yet.